Justinmemphis/Justinmemphis/README.md

 ## What I’m Up To Next

-* Wrapping up AWS Solutions Architect – Associate certification
+* Working on Terraform Associate certification

 ---